cwest/caseywest.com/_posts/2015-08-30-farewell-yapc-asia.md

 I was honored to speak at [YAPC::Asia 2015][yapcasia] in August.
 It was a well-organized conference, and the attendees and speakers were all friendly and fun.

 Most of the talks I went to were English-language based.
 I saw excellent talks on [kubernetes], [docker], [refactoring], [golang], and [lattice].
-Fellow Pittsburgh engineer [Marylou Lenhart][maryou] also spoke at the conference about [posture for engineers], and I'll be trying to do my _cat/cow_ stretches regularly.
+Fellow Pittsburgh engineer [Marylou Lenhart][marylou] also spoke at the conference about [posture for engineers], and I'll be trying to do my _cat/cow_ stretches regularly.

 [My talk][mytalk] was about working remotely and working on distributed teams.
 It was based on my writing on [durable communication].
 I got a lot of excellent questions after my talk and at the official dinner, and the feedback was quite positive.
 My [slides][myslides] are online and the oragnizing team has already posted the [video][myvideo]: